Who stole my dreams

 But what world did she imagine to live in?
 What world could she have expected to live in?

 And I was part of the lucky 10%.
-Not like the garbage children of Cairo or those that salvage parts of the electronics dump in Ghana.
+Not like the garbage children of Cairo or those who salvage parts of the electronics dump in Ghana.

 Let me ask you a question.